morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 rtw_vht_enable=1
 ```

-Note: For USB3 adapters based on Mediatek mt7612u chipsets, the
+Note: For USB3 adapters based on Mediatek mt7612u or mt7921au
-following module parameter may be needed for best performance:
+chipsets, the following module parameter may be needed for best
+performance:

 ```
 disable_usb_sg=1